Goodfellas: Photography

-Henry's last day as a wise guy was the hardest part of the film for Scorsese to shoot because he wanted to properly show Henry's state of anxiety, paranoia, and racing thoughts caused by cocaine and amphetamines intoxication.
-In an interview with movie critic Mark Cousins, Scorsese explained the reason for Pesci shooting at the camera at the end of the film, "well that's a reference right to the end of The Great Train Robbery, that's the way that ends, that film, and basically the plot of this picture is very similar to The Great Train Robbery.
+Henry's last day as a criminal was the hardest part of the film for Scorsese to shoot because he wanted to properly show Henry's state of anxiety and paranoia caused by cocaine and amphetamine use.
+In an interview with film critic Mark Cousins, Scorsese explained the reason for Pesci shooting at the camera at the end of the film: "Well that's a reference right to the end of The Great Train Robbery...and basically the plot of this picture is very similar to The Great Train Robbery.
 It hasn't changed, 90 years later, it's the same story, the gun shots will always be there, he's always going to look behind his back, he's gotta have eyes behind his back, because they're gonna get him someday."
-The director ended the film with Henry regretting that he is no longer a wise guy, about which Scorsese said, "I think the audience should get angry at him and I would hope they do—and maybe with the system which allows this."
+The director ended the film with Henry regretting that he is no longer a wise guy, about which Scorsese said that "I think the audience should get angry at him and I would hope they do—and maybe with the system which allows this".

 Post-production

 Scorsese wanted to depict the film's violence realistically, "cold, unfeeling and horrible.
-Almost incidental."
+Almost incidental".
 However, he had to remove 10 frames of blood to ensure an R rating from the MPAA.
-With a budget of $25 million, Goodfellas was Scorsese's most expensive film to that point but still only a medium-sized budget by Hollywood standards.
-It was also the first time he was obliged by Warner Bros. to preview the film.
-It was shown twice in California, and a lot of audiences were "agitated" by Henry's last day as a wise guy sequence.
-Scorsese argued that that was the point of the scene.
-Scorsese and the film's editor, Thelma Schoonmaker, made this sequence faster with more jump cuts to convey Henry's drug-addled point of view.
-In the first test screening there were 40 walkouts in the first ten minutes.
-One of the favorite scenes for test audiences was the "Do I amuse you?" scene.
+Goodfellas was Scorsese's most expensive film to that point, but still a medium-sized budget by Hollywood standards.

+It is also the first time that he was obliged by Warner Bros. to preview the film.
+At two preview screenings in California, audiences were "agitated" by the sequence depicting Henry's final day as a gangster, which Scorsese argued was his and editor Thelma Schoonmaker's intention.
+In the first test screening, forty audience members walked out in the first ten minutes.
+One of the favorite scenes for test audiences was the "Funny like a clown?
+Do I amuse you?" scene.

 Soundtrack

-While there is no incidental score as such in the film, Scorsese chose songs for the soundtrack that he felt obliquely commented on the scene or the characters.
-In a given scene, he used only music contemporary to or older than the scene's setting.
-According to Scorsese, a lot of non-dialogue scenes were shot to playback.
-For example, he had "Layla" by Derek and the Dominos playing on the set while shooting the scene where the dead bodies are discovered in the car, dumpster, and meat truck.
-Sometimes, the lyrics of songs were put between lines of dialogue to comment on the action.
+Although there is no incidental score in the film, Scorsese chose songs for the soundtrack that he felt obliquely commented on the scene or the characters.
+In any given scene, he used only music contemporary to or older than the scene's setting.
+According to Scorsese, many of the non-dialogue scenes were shot to playback.
+For example, he had "Layla" by Derek and the Dominos playing on the set while shooting the scene in which the dead bodies are discovered in the car, dumpster and meat truck.
+Sometimes, the lyrics of songs were inserted between lines of dialogue to comment on the action.
 Some of the music Scorsese had written into the script, while other songs he discovered during the editing phase.